Detection dogs in Afghanistan

 SafeLane Global was tasked with the provision of narcotic detection dogs (NDD) and explosive detection dogs (EDD) in Afghanistan.

-For its client, SafeLane Global was tased with providing 13 NDD and 13 EDD teams.
+For its client, SafeLane Global was tasked with providing 13 narcotic detection dog (NDD) and 13 explosive detection dog (EDD) teams.
 Each team consisted of 1 hander and 1 dog.

 The canines were required to support security operations at five airport terminals at the 4 main regional airports within Afghanistan (Kabul (International and Domestic Terminal), Kandahar, Herat and Mazar-e Sharif).